jenna-ingersoll-bfg/docusaurus-to-github-pages/docs/developer/dev_security.md

 <details>
   <summary>Update the Moshi plugin</summary>

-Updating the JSON plugin called Moshi is required.
+Update the JSON plugin called Moshi is required.
 After upgrading your app, this update introduced an issue with how the SDK handles auto-loading and caching config files, specifically for Rave initialization.

 Note: Fresh app installs do not have this issue.

 </details>

 <details>
-  <summary>(Android) Set android:exported values to "true"</summary>
+  <summary>Set android:exported values to "true"</summary>

-Set the ``android:exported="true/false"`` flag in all activity, service, and receiver tags to "true":
+Set ``android:exported="true/false"`` flag in all activity, service, and receiver tags.

 ```xml
 <activity